NabhanAbedin/Sports-predicting-website/README.md

 Overview

 Welcome to the Premier League Predictor Website, a web application that predicts football match outcomes for the Premier League using machine learning.
-In addition to match predictions, the site includes a trivia section with questions ranked as easy, medium, and hard to engage football fans of all levels.
+In addition to match predictions, the site includes a trivia section with questions ranked as easy, medium, and hard of soccer and NBA basketball.

 Features

 Match Prediction: Predict Premier League matches using a Random Forest machine learning model.

-Multi-League Expansion: Predictions extended to other leagues through advanced web scraping.
+Multi-League Expansion: Predictions extended to other leagues through web scraping.

 Interactive Interface: Clean and responsive UI built with HTML, CSS, and JavaScript.

-Trivia Game: Test your football knowledge with trivia questions of varying difficulty levels.
+Trivia Game: Test soccer and basketball knowledge with trivia questions of different difficulty levels.

 Flask API Integration: Data pipeline to integrate predictions into the frontend.